utakamo/oasis/README.md

 LLM MODEL                      >> gemma2:2b
 ``````
 > [!NOTE]
-> If you want to use chatgpt, you need to set the Endpoint to the following URL.
+> If you want to use OpenAI, you need to set the Endpoint to the following URL.
 > https://api.openai.com/v1/chat/completions

 ### Step2: Select AI Service